JoinCODED/WS-Flutter-M9-CRUD-With-API/03_Posting_Data/02_forms.md

     );
 ```

-`_formKey.currentState!.save()` will run all our `onSaved` methods we created and that happens only if all fields are valid because we checked for `_formKey.currentState!.validate()` first which will return `true` if no errors is there.
+`_formKey.currentState!.save()` runs all the onSaved methods we created only if all fields are valid.
+That is because we added a condition for `_formKey.currentState!.validate()`, which will return true if no errors are there.